Dance Map Directory

 BA, BFA, MFA

 Dance in the intellectually and artistically vibrant academic community of the Five College Dance Department, offering over 100 courses a year through the coordinated curricula of Amherst College, Hampshire College, Mount Holyoke College, Smith College, and the University of Massachusetts at Amherst.
-Intensive, varied dance training combining faculty, facilities, and numerous choreographic and performing opportunities.
+Rigorous, diverse dance training in world-class facilities, offering numerous choreographic and performing opportunities as well as theoretical and crossdisciplinary study.

 (413) 559-6622 | www.fivecolleges.edu/dance